History of Poles in Königsberg: Political connections with Poland

+After Sweden's invasion of Poland in 1655, the city willingly passed new taxes to finance the fight against the invaders.
+Frederick William's support for Sweden against Poland was met with opposition from the city, which stopped paying taxes and demanded the expulsion of the Brandenburg troops.
 Since 1657, the city strongly opposed the rule of Elector Frederick William, and opted to remain part of the Kingdom of Poland.
 In 1662, the city sent a letter to the Polish King John II Casimir Vasa opposing the rule of Elector Frederick William, and a confederation was formed in the city to maintain Poland's sovereignty over the city and region.
 The Elector and his army, however, entered the city and abducted and imprisoned the leader of the city's anti-Elector opposition Hieronymus Roth.
 In 1663, the city burghers, forced by Frederick William, swore an oath of allegiance to him, however, in the same ceremony they still also pledged allegiance to Poland.

+During the Swedish invasion of Poland of 1701–1706, the city became a refuge for several Polish bishops, senators, nobles, and Jesuits from Braniewo.

 From 1734, during the War of the Polish Succession, Polish King Stanisław Leszczyński stayed in the city, and several prominent Polish officials, including Franciszek Maksymilian Ossoliński, and voivodes Antoni Michał Potocki, Piotr Jan Czapski and Andrzej Morsztyn, formed an informal political committee in support of Leszczyński there in 1734.
 After the arrival of more Leszczyński's supporters in 1735, the city was the main center of authority and court of King Stanisław Leszczyński.
 After his defeat in the war, Leszczyński signed an act of renunciation of the Polish crown in the city on January 26, 1736, and then left the city for France on March 27, 1736.

 In the 1750s, an unusual opportunity potentially arose for the city to return to Poland.
 In 1756 Russia decided to go to war with the Kingdom of Prussia and annex the territory and city, which was then to be offered to Poland as part of a territorial exchange desired by Russia, however, ultimately Russia only occupied the city for four years during the Seven Years' War before withdrawing in 1762 and did not make Poland an offer of territorial exchange.